Palm Springs Election Results

 – District 3: Geoff Kors, Mayor

-Below are election results for the District 4 and District 5 races as of 11:00pm:
+Below are election results for the District 4 and District 5 races as of Wednesday at 9:00am:

 District 4: